-While relying on attorneys to handle litigation, settlements and lawsuits is normally beneficial for the public to pursue, as it is the attorney’s duty and obligation to perform the necessary steps for a claimant in need of representation, there are times when these individuals fall short of their expected skills.
+While relying on attorneys to handle litigation, settlements, and lawsuits is normally beneficial for the public, there are times when these individuals fall short of their expected skills.
 You turn to a lawyer and trust that he or she will help.
 However, what can you do when the attorney screws up the case?
 What are your rights?
 If you have lost the confidence in your attorney and are considering suing for malpractice, there are many things for you to know.

 How to Pursue a Malpractice Case?